The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 9. Chacala

-Chacala is a small fishing village on the coast of Riviera Nayarit known for its calm bay, traditional Mexican villas, volcano and waterfall hikes, and fresh seafood!
+A small fishing village on the coast of Riviera Nayarit, Chacala is known for its calm bay, traditional Mexican villas, volcano and waterfall hikes, and fresh seafood!

-Yep, the name of Chacala in Náhuatl actually means “where there are shrimp” so you can expect to chow down on freshly-caught seafood while you’re here.
+The name Chacala actually means “where there are shrimp,” in Nahuatl (an indigenous Mexican language), so you can expect to chow down on freshly-caught seafood while you’re here.

-If you’re looking to escape the crowds of the Riviera Nayarit beaches, then come to Chacala.
+If you’re looking to escape the crowds of the Riviera Nayarit’s bustling beaches, a visit to Chacala is just what the doctor ordered.

 10. La Peñita de Jaltemba

-One of the most underrated destinations in Nayarit is the Jaltemba Bay which is home to three fishing villages and towns – Los Ayala, Guayabitos, and La Peñita.
+One of the most underrated destinations in Nayarit is Jaltemba Bay, home to three fishing villages and towns – Los Ayala, Guayabitos, and La Peñita.

-Of the three, La Peñita is one of the most charming with palm-tree-lined squares, shady benches, and a plaza adorned with a typical Mexican church.
+Of the three, La Peñita is one of the most charming, with palm-tree-lined squares and a plaza adorned with a traditional Mexican church.

-It’s possible to visit all three towns and all nine beaches in the area should you choose to base yourself here in the Riviera Nayarit.
+It’s possible to visit all three towns and all nine beaches in the area should you choose to base yourself in Riviera Nayarit.

-This area will definitely allow you to get a glimpse into the daily life of small-town Mexico without foreigners, as these places largely remain off the international tourist trail (there are still plenty of national tourists, however).
+This area offers a glimpse into the daily life of small-town Mexico without foreigners, as these places largely remain off the international tourist trail (there are still plenty of national tourists, however).

 11. San Blas

-San Blas is a typical Nayarit town, located in the northern part of the state along the coast just one hour outside of the state capital of Tepic.
+San Blas is another typical Nayarit town, located in the northern part of the state.
+Tucked along the coast, it’s also just one hour outside of the state capital of Tepic.

-It has both beaches and islands, mangroves and marshes, and rainforests and lagoons that all host thousands of species of birds that make San Blas one of the best birding spots in the Americas.
+With a wide array of ecosystems, from beaches to islands, mangroves to marshes, and rainforests to lagoons, you’ll also find thousands of bird species.
+In fact, San Blas is one of the best birding spots in the Americas.

-What’s more, the Bay of Matanchén features world-class surfing, gastronomy, and its various habitats can be explored via an exciting boat tour through the mangroves or sea.
+What’s more, the Bay of Matanchén features world-class surfing, mouthwatering gastronomy, and its various habitats can be explored on various day trips.

-On top of its natural beauty, San Blas features a unique history with the San Basilio Fort Ruins and Spanish colonial architecture which can be spotted in the town’s tropical main plaza.
+On top of its natural beauty, San Blas features a unique history with the San Basilio Fort Ruins and Spanish colonial architecture which can be spotted from the town’s main plaza.

 12. Tepic

-Despite not having its own beach, Tepic, the capital and largest city of Nayarit, is a bustling place to visit with its iconic neo-Gothic Tepic cathedral, pre-Hispanic Nayarit Regional Museum, and spooky cemetery.
+Tepic is the capital and largest city in Nayarit.
+This bustling town makes for a fun and historic visit with its iconic neo-Gothic Tepic cathedral, pre-Hispanic Nayarit Regional Museum, and spooky cemetery.

-We were able to visit Tepic and felt that the city offered plenty of cultural and natural richness, but that it lacked the conviction to become one of Nayarit’s top destinations.
+Once known for being rather dangerous, Tepic is much safer these days.
+We felt that the city offered plenty of cultural and natural richness but that it lacked the conviction to become one of Nayarit’s top destinations.

-As such, Tepic often goes unvisited by international tourists as the thought of pristine beaches beckons them to the Nayarit coastline more than the capital city’s cultural attractions.
+As such, Tepic often goes unvisited by international tourists as the pristine beaches beckon them to the Nayarit coastline more than the capital city’s cultural attractions.
 (I can’t say I blame them!).

 13. Mexcaltitlán de Uribe

-Last but not least on this list of towns to visit in Nayarit, is the newly titled Magic Town of Mexcaltitlan de Uribe (or simply, Mexcaltitlan).
+Last but not least on this list of towns to visit in Nayarit is the newly titled Magic Town of Mexcaltitan de Uribe (or simply, Mexcaltitan).

-If you are willing to drive nearly 5 hours from Puerto Vallarta to reach Mexcaltitlan in Nayarit then you will be in for a treat!
+If you’re willing to drive nearly 5 hours from Puerto Vallarta to reach Mexcaltitan, you’re in for a treat!

-Well, it’s sweetly dubbed the “Venice of Mexico” because this Nayarit town is actually set within a lagoon, and when its streets become flooded during the rainy season the locals navigate through it by boat!
+Dubbed the “Venice of Mexico”, this Nayarit town is actually situated on an island in a lagoon.
+When its streets become flooded during the rainy season the locals navigate through it by boat!
 How cool is that?

-Also, there are no cars on this mini lagoon island, so you have to take a 15-minute boat ride to get there which sounds like quite the adventure.
+That being said, there are no cars on this mini lagoon island, so you have to take a 15-minute boat ride to get there.

-Once there, the colorful buildings and plaza will capture your heart (and perhaps your palette thanks to its formidable shrimp-based cuisine!).
+Once you’re there, the colorful buildings and plaza will capture your heart (and perhaps your palette thanks to its shrimp-based cuisine!).

 Ready to Explore Riviera Nayarit’s Beaches & Towns?